-5.2 Board Evaluation
+6.1 Board Evaluation

-6.1.1 The Board shall conduct an annual self-assessment of its performance, including the performance of the Chairman, individual members and committees.
-Every three years, the assessment shall be supported by an external facilitator.

-- 6.1.2 The Board shall have in place a system that provides, at the minimum, criteria and process to determine the performance of the Board, the Chairman, the individual directors, and committees.
+- 6.1.1 The Board shall conduct an annual self-assessment of its performance, committees, individual members including the performance of the Chairman, Chief Risk Officer (CRO), Chief Compliance Officer (CCO) and Chief Audit Executive (CAE).
+Every three years, the assessment shall be supported by an external facilitator. - 6.1.2 The Board shall have in place a system that provides, at the minimum, criteria and process to determine the performance of the Board, the Chairman, the individual directors, committees, CEO, CRO, CCO, and CAE.
 This system shall allow for a feedback mechanism from the shareholders.
 The establishment of such valuation system, including the features thereof, shall be disclosed in the Corporation's Annual Report or in such form of report that is applicable to the Corporation.
 The adoption of this performance evaluation system must be covered by a Board approval. - 6.1.3 During the evaluation, directors shall be afforded the opportunity to identify areas for improvement in the performance of their duties and responsibilities.
 They will then develop concrete action plans and ensure that these are implemented to address identified areas of improvement.